What is Simple Diffusion

 Practical Examples of Simple Diffusion

-- Cellular respiration in animals where they breath in oxygen inside the bodyand send carbon dioxide out
+- Cellular respiration in animals where they breathe in oxygen inside the body and send carbon dioxide out

 - The process by which animals including humans get rid of their waste products in the form of urea

-- Delivering oxygen, water and small nutrients inside the cell of simple organism like amoeba and bacteria
+- Delivering oxygen, water and small nutrients inside the cell of simple organisms like amoeba and bacteria

 Ans.
-Simple diffusion is the movement of particles from an area of their higher to lower concentration whereas diffusion involves the movement of water molecules from the area of less solute concentration to an area of high solute concentration.
+Simple diffusion is the movement of particles from an area of their higher to lower concentration whereas osmosis involves the movement of water molecules from the region of low solute concentration to the region of high solute concentration.